 Creating a Voronoi treemap

 Here we describe how to create this chart using examples.
 We want to analyze the distribution of flights and flight delays depending on the airline.
-The following video shows the Voronoi building process and also different ways to get additional information from the diagram:

 Let's go step by step through the process with another example: